MarsicoFL/mispitools/README.md

     ## [4,] 0.009746589 0.002923977 0.002923977 0.974658869 0.009746589
     ## [5,] 0.002923977 0.009746589 0.002923977 0.009746589 0.974658869

-Now we can specify the phenotype probabilities conditioned on MP characteristics.
+Now we can specify the phenotype probabilities conditioned on the characteristics of the missing person (MP).

 ``` r
 CPT_MP(MPs = "F", MPc = 1,